mggg-states/IL-shapefiles/Chicago/README.md

 - `FIORET_G15`: Number of votes for Robert Fioretti in 2015 mayoral general election
 - `GARCIA_G15`: Number of votes for Jesus “Chuy” Garcia in 2015 mayoral general election
 - `WALLS_G15`: Number of votes for William Walls in 2015 mayoral general election
+- `TOTPOP19`: Total population from 2015-2019 ACS
+- `NH_WHITE19`: Non-hispanic White population from 2015-2019 ACS
+- `NH_BLACK19`: Non-hispanic Black population from 2015-2019 ACS
+- `NH_AMIN19`: Non-hispanic American Indian and Alaska Native population from 2015-2019 ACS
+- `NH_ASIAN19`: Non-hispanic Asian population from 2015-2019 ACS
+- `NH_NHPI19`: Non-hispanic Native Hawaiian and Pacific Islander population from 2015-2019 ACS
+- `NH_OTHER19`: Non-hispanic population of other race from 2015-2019 ACS
+- `NH_2MORE19`: Non-hispanic population of two or more races from 2015-2019 ACS
+- `HISP19`: Hispanic population from 2015-2019 ACS
+- `H_WHITE19`: Hispanic White population from 2015-2019 ACS
+- `H_BLACK19`: Hispanic Black population from 2015-2019 ACS
+- `H_AMIN19`: HispaEmanuel_M1nic American Indian and Alaska Native population from 2015-2019 ACS
+- `H_ASIAN19`: Hispanic Asian population from 2015-2019 ACS
+- `H_NHPI19`: Hispanic Native Hawaiian and Pacific Islander population from 2015-2019 ACS
+- `H_OTHER19`: Hispanic population of other race from 2015-2019 ACS
+- `H_2MORE19`: Hispanic population of two or more races from 2015-2019 ACS